 Once a stakeholder analysis and functional decomposition are complete, we have collected enough information to gauge the native complexity of the governance design challenge.
 BlockScience’s heuristic for estimating requisite complexity accounts for an organization’s Magnitude, Diversity, and Variety; roughly speaking, Magnitude is the sheer number of people affected, Diversity is the breadth of stakeholder interests, and Variety is the breadth of activities that must be coordinated to pursue the organization’s purpose.
 The minimal degree of institutional complexity required to govern an organization is estimated via these heuristics.

-At this point in the process, however, we have only identified the lower limit on institutional complexity — the point at which further simplification can only lead to loss of important functionality or adaptive capacity.
-Complexity, however, is bounded both from below and constrained from above; in participatory systems, the upper limit on institutional complexity is imposed by the need to achieve and maintain legitimacy, because as an institution’s complexity increases, its inefficiency and illegibility also increase — until a tipping point is reached, past which that institution can no longer be seen as legitimate by those who interact with it.
+At this point in the process, however, we have only identified the lower limit on institutional complexity — the point at which further simplification can only lead to the loss of important functionality or adaptive capacity.
+Complexity, however, is bounded both from below and constrained from above; in participatory systems, the upper limit on institutional complexity is imposed by the need to achieve and maintain legitimacy, because as an institution’s complexity increases, its inefficiency and illegibility also increases — until a tipping point is reached, past which that institution can no longer be seen as legitimate by those who interact with it.

 Legitimacy as Perception

-When it comes to participatory governance, there is little if any daylight between “legitimacy” and “perceived legitimacy.”
 Irrespective of its other attributes, “legitimate governance,” at minimum, consists of decision-making processes that are considered sufficiently acceptable by the set of stakeholders whose acceptance is required such that those processes are allowed to remain in effect.
 Stronger conceptions of legitimacy, such as “an accurate reflection of the preferences of the governed,” are desirable — but functionally, the set of “legitimate governance decision-making processes” for a given unit of political organization contains only, but also all, of the governance decision-making processes which that polity perceives as legitimate enough to accept, rather than revolt against.

 In her ethnographic chronicle of SourceCred, a Decentralized Autonomous Organization built around an open-source tool for measuring and rewarding value creation, Ellie Rennie uses the term “terraforming” to describe the means by which a community collectively alters their shared landscape (Rennie, 2023).
 By many theoretical definitions, the governance of SourceCred would be considered “obviously legitimate,” insofar as the stakeholders affected by decisions were all meaningfully enfranchised.
 Despite terraforming their digital landscape through participatory governance, the SourceCred community nonetheless fractured due to disagreements concerning the legitimacy of various decision processes (both human and automated) that they had developed.